 Series 79: Investment banking representative exam

-As of October 1, 2018, to become a registered investment banking representative an individual must pass both the SEI and Series 79 exams.
+As of October 1, 2018, to become a registered investment banking representative an individual must pass both the SIE and Series 79 exams.
 Series 79 tests knowledge of debt and equity securities offerings – via private placement and public offering – and mergers and acquisitions.

 The Series 79 exam consists of 75 multiple choice questions, taking 150 minutes to complete.
 A passing score on the exam is a 73.
 Liker other exams administered by FINRA, association with and sponsorship by a FINRA member or other self-regulatory organization (SRO) member firm is required.

 If you want to go into the securities or financial industry, you have many options.
 You can sell securities or give financial advice.
 Depending on your interests and strengths, a licensing test is out there waiting for you.